diskerror/Stemmer/README.md

 # Stemmer
-Realization of Porter 2 stemmer primarily using regular expressions.
-This implimentation is not a fully accurate version of the stemmer as it contains some alternate and additional rules.
-It was written as a personal exercise in C++ programming and for building PHP extensions.
+A stemmer based on the Porter 2 stemmer primarily using regular expressions.
+It was written as a personal exercise in C++ programming, PCRE2 regular expressions, and for building PHP extensions.
 There is also a simple command line version.

 Sample text files are at http://snowball.tartarus.org.

-The makefiles have been tested on Debian 8 with PHP 5.6 and CentOS 6 with PHP 5.5
+The makefiles have been tested on Debian 8 with PHP 5.6 and CentOS 6 with PHP 5.5.
+It is currently being tested on PHP 7.2.

 ## MultiTokenizer
 This is used with the Stemmer PHP extension.
 It's a simple text tokenizer that allows for multiple characters to be used as a delimiter.